Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Score Transformed Hotelling-Type Tests Based on Optimal Transport

 \subsection{Asymptotic Null Distribution and Consistency}

-In this section we discuss the consistency of the test $\prsc$ and the asymptotic null distribution of the test statistic $\rhsc$.
+In this subsection we discuss the consistency of the test $\prsc$ and the asymptotic null distribution of the test statistic $\rhsc$.
 Throughout we will assume that $\bX \sim \mu_1$ and $\bY \sim \mu_2$.
 We first describe the asymptotic null distribution of the statistic $\rhsc$.
-This is formalized in the following theorem, which is proved in~\cref{sec:pfnulldistribution} in the Appendix.
+This is formalized in the following theorem, which is proved in\cref{sec:pfnulldistribution}.

-\begin{theorem}[Limiting null distribution] Suppose the condition in \eqref{eq:empgrid} and Assumption {\em\ref{assumption3}} hold.
+\begin{theorem}[Limiting null distribution] Suppose the condition in \eqref{eq:empgrid} and assumption {\em\ref{assumption3}} hold.
 Further, assume that